msobanjo/courseware/topics/networking/modules/internet-and-web/README.md

 <!--TOC_END-->
 ## Overview
-A network is essentially a web of distributed communication between entities.
+A **network** is essentially a web of distributed communication between entities.

 At the lowest level, networks facilitate the sharing of information.

-So far, we have looked at the **internal** transfer for information across a single network.
+So far, previous modules covered **internal** transfer of information across a *single network*.

-However, communication also happens between entirely separate networks.
+However, information can be exchanged between entirely separate networks.

-These networks have to connect to each other to share information, too.
+There is a requirement for the networks to be connected with each other, before they can share the information.

 Therefore, the **external** transfer of information is just as crucial for allowing communication between entities.

 ## The Interconnected Network
-The most well-known network is the **Internet**, which, though well-known, is often poorly-understood.
+The most well-known *network* is the **Internet**, which, though well-known, is often poorly-understood.

-As the largest telecommunications network (its name is literally shortened from **inter**connected **net**work), the Internet is the best example of a WAN taken to its logical extreme.
+As the largest telecommunications network *internet* (name is an abbreviation of **inter**connected **net**work), the *internet* is the best example of a WAN taken to its logical extreme.

 It arose out of a need for institutions to be accessible to, communicate with, and share information with each other.